containers/toolbox/images/fedora/f39/README.md

-[Toolbx](https://containertoolbx.org/) is a tool for Linux, which allows the use of interactive command line environments for development and troubleshooting the host operating system, without having to install software on the host.
+[Toolbx](https://containertoolbx.org/) is a tool for Linux, which allows the use of interactive command line environments for software development and troubleshooting the host operating system, without having to install software on the host.
 It is built on top of [Podman](https://podman.io/) and other standard container technologies from [OCI](https://opencontainers.org/).